-Once you have a valid will, make sure that it is readily accessible in a location that the survivors know about.
+Once you have a valid will, ensure that it is readily accessible in a location known to the survivors.

 Wills and Estate Administration

-In the absence of a will, state law will determine the identity of the heirs at law.
-If you have no qualifying living relatives, your estate will transfer to the government, also known as escheat.
-Although this is rare, it may occur.
-You can avoid intestate, by pre-planning and ensure that you have a valid will.
+If you do not have a will, state law will determine the identity of the heirs at law.
+If you have no qualifying living relatives, your estate will transfer to the government (escheat).
+While rare, it can happen.
+Avoid intestacy by pre-planning and having a valid will.

 Taxes, Beneficiaries, and Creditors